Reading time: 9 Min.

 How to manage staff absence

+Explore the latest advice on staff absence management and uncover strategies that can help you reduce absenteeism in the workplace.
 Everyone needs to take time off from work every so often, but when absence becomes excessive, its impact can be wide-reaching.
 Chronic absence can affect productivity, morale and finances, so it is important to manage it effectively.
+From holiday entitlement to unauthorised absence, there is a lot to consider when managing employee attendance.
+This guide looks at the causes and types of absence alongside staff absence management for employers.

 Types of absence